hagmas/APNsKit/README.md

 # APNsKit
-A framework to send apple notifications
+A framework to send Apple notifications from Playground.

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

+## About APNsKit
+APNsKit is a swift framework to send Apple notifications to iOS devices.
+Especially, with Playground it lets you to create interactive tool to send push notifications for debugging purpose.
+Check out the Playground bundled with the Workspace.

+## Usage
 ```swift
 import APNsKit